Skip to content

 NX

-• Provide a scalable, modular architecture for FiveM server development.
+• Provide a scalable, modular architecture for distributed TypeScript system development.

 • Support strong typing and shared validation schemas across server, client, and shared logic.